defold/doc/docs/en/manuals/extensions-manifest-merge-tool.md

 ## iOS / macOS

-For the `Info.plist` we use our own implementation to merge two property lists.
-They can handle lists and dictionaries.
+For the `Info.plist` we use our own implementation to merge lists and dictionaries.
+It is possible to specify merge marker attributes `merge`, `keep` or `replace` on keys, with `merge` being the default.

 ### Example